Skip to content

 Program Development Workshops

-A link to last year's virtual workshop on developing faculty-led study abroad programs is available online here: Link to recording
+A link to a previous virtual workshop on developing faculty-led study abroad programs is available online here: Link to recording

 This year we are offering some general Q&A sessions.
 Interested faculty are invited to attend one of the following sessions to discuss ideas for their program and get general feedback on their intended grant proposal.

-Faculty Program Development Grant Application: 2023 Faculty Program Development Grants
+Faculty Program Development Grant Application: 2024 Faculty Program Development Grant